petaverse-cloud/pv-docs-site/docs/petority/get-to-know/offline.md

 ![offline](/img/get-to-know/Offline-mode.jpg)

 Petority will automatically switch to **Offline Mode** when your internet connection is lost.
 This means that you can still access your pet's location history and health data, even when your smartphone isn't connected to the internet.
-Offline Mode ensures that your care for your pet and your pet’s safety won’t be compromised due to network issues
+Offline Mode ensures that your care for your pet and your pet's safety won't be compromised due to network issues

 Please note that certain features, such as **[real-timelocation tracking](/docs/petority/features/live-tracking)** , may not be available in Offline Mode.